Megalagrion xanthomelas: Research studies

-There have been very few studies, experiments, and little amount of research completed on the species Megalagrion xanthomelas.
-This results in an insufficient amount of information being available on the Orangeblack Hawaiian Damselfly, making it very hard to learn how the species behaves, functions within its habitat, and how to better protect this endangered species from becoming extinct.
-To help protect the Orangeblack Hawaiian Damselfly from extinction, baseline research needs to be conducted and completed so conservation biologists, or anyone who wants to help protect this species, has the right information.
+There has been very little research completed on the species Megalagrion xanthomelas.
+Scant information is available on the orangeblack Hawaiian damselfly, making it difficult to learn how the species behaves, functions within its habitat, and how to better protect this endangered species from becoming extinct.
+To help protect the orangeblack Hawaiian damselfly from extinction, baseline research needs to be conducted and completed so conservation biologists, or anyone who wants to help protect this species, has the right information.
 Comparative studies between the responses of younger and older life stages to the salinity level of the water source can help determine what information is needed to increase their survival rate within their habitat.
 Focus primarily on the naiad since that stage of the life cycle is completed in the water and has no way to osmoregulate or protect itself from the high salinity levels that might occur within its habitat.

 Habitat stability

 The habitat for Megalagrion xanthomelas is commonly anchialine ponds that are very susceptible to pollution, degradation, alteration, and the introduction of invasive species.
-The habitat for Megalagrion xanthomelas could be contaminated by pollutants due to sediment being pushed into water sources around construction sites and roads.
-Pollution and sediment results in poor water quality for the Orangeblack Hawaiian Damselfly to live in and reproduce.
-There should be strong conservation methods on anchialine pond water quality and quantity which ensures their habitat is sufficient to reproduce and create more anchialine populations.
-Degradation of the Orangeblack Hawaiian Damselfly is caused by urbanization like constructing developments or roads into their habitats.
-Urbanization causes habitat alteration by decreasing the habitat size resulting in populations of Megalagrion xanthomelas being confined into small areas not suitable for their species or number.
+Pollutants and sediment pushed into water sources around construction sites and roads results in poor water quality in orangeblack Hawaiian damselfly habitats.
+To ensure the habitat is sufficient for them to reproduce and create more anchialine populations, strong conservation measures to preserve anchialine pond water quality and quantity are necessary.
+Environmental degradation of orangeblack Hawaiian damselfly habitats also occurs due to urbanization, i.e. constructing developments or roads into their habitats.
+Urbanization decreases habitat size, resulting in populations of Megalagrion xanthomelas being confined into small areas not suitable for their species or number.
 Confining them within a smaller habitat area makes them more susceptible to predators and invasive species.
 If there are too many different types of invasive species within the original habitat for Megalagrion xanthomelas, the best conservation method is to relocate the populations since invasive species are hard to maintain and eradicate once they are established.
-Whether the Orangeblack Hawaiian Damselfly is relocated to another natural anchialine pond or an artificially made one, the species will flourish and reestablish without the influence of invasive species.
+Whether the orangeblack Hawaiian damselfly is relocated to another natural anchialine pond or an artificially made one, the species will be able to reestablish itself without the influence of invasive species.